sematext/docs/docs/synthetics/faq.md

 ![Configure run failure count](../images/synthetics/synthetics-faq-alert-after-N-times.png)

 ### What is the difference between 'Consecutive Runs' and 'Alert after N Consecutive Failures' settings?
 The **Alert after N Consecutive Failures from a Specific Location** setting is located in the **Configure Alerts** -> **Notifications** tab.
 Its purpose is to withhold alerts until the monitor has failed N times consecutively before triggering an alert.

 On the other hand, the **Consecutive Runs** setting can be found in the **General** tab.
-It does not consider the monitor as failed after N retry attempts.
+It won't consider the monitor as failed after N retry attempts, and the retries will occur immediately after the run fails, instead of waiting for the usual interval.
+Because the retried runs are not treated as failed, these two settings will thus affect the monitor's availability statistics differently.

-See [HTTP](./http-monitor/#configuration) or [Browser](./browser-monitor/#configuration) monitor configuration.
+See [HTTP](./http-monitor/#configuration) or [Browser](./browser-monitor/#configuration) monitor configuration for more information on these settings.

 ### What are the default timeouts for HTTP & Browser monitors?
 The default timeouts for the monitors are covered in their respective documentation pages, in the run environment section: